rokath/trice/docs/TriceUserGuide.md

       - the values are *Trice* format string structs (bit width plus format string) named f.
       - This ID look-up is the key-value map `ilu TriceIDLookUp` as `map[TriceID]TriceFmt`.
         - Each ID i as key, points to one and only one f.
-        - The TriceFmt structs contain the parameter width and the format string.
+        - The TriceFmt structs contains the parameter width and the format string.
       - The ilu is reverted then into `flu triceFmtLookUp` as map[TriceFmt]TriceIDs.
         - `TriceIDs` is a triceID slice because the identical f can have several ids (no shared IDs).
         - The format struct f look-up map flu is used internally for faster access and always in sync with ilu.